 Supported Screen Resolutions

-Roku players support up to three screen resolutions for the application user interface, depending on the specific Roku player:
+Roku players support up to three screen resolutions for the application user interface, depending on the specific Roku player.
+Please note that SD only channels are not supported on Roku.

 |Resolution||Pixel Dimensions||Pixel Shape|